mailman-elixir/mailman/README.md

 ## TODOs

-[√] A SMTP config that would use internal server/process coming with :gen_smtp [√] A testing config that stores deliveries
+- [x] A SMTP config that would use internal server/process coming with :gen_smtp
+- [x] A testing config that stores deliveries
-[√] Ability to send attachments
+- [x] Ability to send attachments
-[√] Ability to provide CC and BCC
+- [x] Ability to provide CC and BCC
-[] Unit testing (somewhat in progress)
+- [] Unit testing (somewhat in progress)